 Amos uses this question to remind people of what they already know about what must happen in order for two people to walk together.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "Two people will walk together only if they have first agreed to walk together." or "You know that two people will walk together only if they have agreed to do that."
 (See: Rhetorical Question)